Big-Bee-Network/trait-intertegular-distance/README.md

 # trait-intertegular-distance

+## trait definition
+Intertegular distance is measured based on Cane, 1987

-## protocol
+## protocols
-Intertegular distance is measured based on Cane, 1987 using a custom measurement tool in Notes From Nature.
+*Crowd source measurements via Notes from Nature:* using a custom measurement tool in Notes From Nature.
 Five measurements are created from five different users on Notes from Nature.
 Measurements are reconciled

+*Measured under microscope:* measured under microscope using graticule.

 ## references